 - A28.
 The identification of a material uncertainty related to going concern is a matter that is important to users' understanding of the financial statements.
 The use of a separate section with a heading that includes reference to the fact that a material uncertainty related to going concern exists alerts users to this circumstance. - A29.
-[Not currently in use] - A30.
+The Appendix14a to this ISA (UK) provides illustrations of the statements that are required to be included in the auditor's report on the financial statements when International Financial Reporting Standards (IFRSs) is the applicable financial reporting framework.
+If an applicable financial reporting framework other than IFRSs is used, the illustrative statements presented in the Appendix to this ISA may need to be adapted to reflect the application of the other financial reporting framework in the circumstances. - A30.
 Paragraph 22 establishes the minimum information required to be presented in the auditor's report in each of the circumstances described.
-The auditor may provide additional information to supplement the required statements, for example to explain:
+The auditor may provide additional information to supplement the required statements, for example to explain: - That the existence of a material uncertainty related to going concern is fundamental to users' understanding of the financial statements; 15 or - How the matter was addressed in the audit.
+(Ref: Para.
+A1)